Tree & Shrub Disease

 Someone else commented that when he looked at the trees, they appeared to be "smoking".

-The cause was a blizzard of yellow-green "pollen".
+The cause appeared to be a blizzard of yellow-green "pollen".

-Curious as to what this pollen looked like, I used a strip of cellophane tape to capture some and examine
+Curious as to what this "pollen" looked like, I used a strip of cellophane tape to capture some

-and even then it was the densest under trees that seemed to be suffering from white canker
+species of trees, and even then it was the densest under trees that seemed to be suffering from

 In particular, these pollen producing trees were white pines, blue spruces, oaks, and maples.